A Moment That Changed Everything

 Ready to See the Evidence?

-Sarah Chen's story is one data point.
-The numbers are compelling.
-But the transformation is bigger than individual success stories or statistics.
+The YC data showing 25% of startups with 95% AI-generated code is one data point.
+The adoption statistics are compelling.
+But the transformation is bigger than individual examples or survey numbers.

 In the next section, we'll break down the $3 trillion figure—showing you exactly how it's calculated, why it matters, and what it means that a handful of AI companies are effectively disrupting an economy the size of France's GDP.